commander-mvc/commander-mvc/docs/getting-started.rst

   :caption:
   :linenos:

-Note the ``Injectable`` decorator.
+Note the :meth:`Injectable` decorator.
 This decorator is what tells commander-mvc that our class should be available to our controllers via dependency injection (DI) through the constructor.